Apply For A Grant

 RIZE is unable to consider unsolicited proposals for donations.
 We do not accept applications from religious institutions, for-profit institutions, or individuals and families.
 We will not consider grant requests for fundraising events, non-profit sponsored athletic-related events, political advocacy and related activities, or endowment funds.

-If you have any questions, please contact Sarah Merrefield, senior program officer, at email@example.com
+If you have any questions, please contact our program team at email@example.com

 Read the frequently asked questions below to determine if your organization could be a potential RIZE grantee.